Cooling and entangling ultracold atoms in optical lattices

-The dynamics of the mass transport and the thermalization process is observed by scanning the offset of the local chemical potential.
-Fig. \ref{Fig:f2}a shows the densities at half-integers of $\Delta/U$, where the Mott insulators emerge associated with superfluid states in the other subsystem.
+The partitions of atomic densities are measured by scanning the offset of the local chemical potential.
+Fig. \ref{Fig:f2}C shows the densities at different $\Delta/U$, where the Mott insulators emerge associated with superfluid states in the other subsystem.
 Changing $\Delta$ represents a small perturbation to the lattice, thus the size of the whole cloud is maintained and only local transport is allowed.
-Eight plateaus emerge around the half-integers of $\Delta/U$ in Fig. \ref{Fig:f2}b, which are analogous to the concentric shell structures of the Mott insulator in a harmonic trap \cite{Bakr:2010}.
+Eight plateaus emerge around the half-integers of $\Delta/U$, which are analogous to the concentric shell structures of the Mott insulator in a harmonic trap \cite{Bakr:2010}.
 Intriguingly, the compressible superfluid states exhibit distinctive half-integer plateaus owing to the local particle conservation.
 In the absence of global mass flow, the entropy is most likely to be conserved locally and meanwhile the nonadiabaticities of the lattice loading are minimized \cite{Dolfi:2015}.
-In addition, from a time-resolved measurement of the mass transport (Methods), we find that the system can thermalize almost up to the end of the lattice loading.
+In addition, we measure the thermalization rate by monitoring a quench dynamics (reverse the sign of $\Delta$ at certain times during the lattice ramping), and find that the system can equilibrate on the time scale of $h/J$ \cite{SM}.

-Temperature of the samples is fitted based on particle and entropy conservation at different $\Delta/U$.
-In the entropy diagram of Fig. \ref{Fig:f3}a, the cooling process is illustrated by the isentropic trajectory which links the initial $\bar{n} = 2$ Mott insulator and the final staggered subsystems.
-Fig. \ref{Fig:f3}b shows $\bar{n}_{\text{det}}$ of the odd subsystem as a function of $\Delta/U$ at two experimental settings.
-The phase transition at the edge of the plateaus leads to sudden changes of the occupancies, which allows the thermometer to access ultra-low temperatures.
-In these samples, the lowest temperature achieved is $k_\text{B} T_f=0.046(10)U$.
-Moverover, we apply this thermometer to probe even lower temperatures by further evaporating the 2D gas.
-In these smaller samples, the temperatures are also determined from the density profiles with the local density approximation.
-As shown in Fig. \ref{Fig:f3}c, these two thermometers are consistent, supporting the local isentropic assumption.